How the BJP is promoting ‘The Kashmir Files’: Modi’s endorsement, tax breaks, leave from work

 The Kashmir Files, a film released on Friday about the exodus of Kashmiri Pandits from the Valley, has struck a chord with audiences, raking in an estimated Rs 60 crore by Tuesday.

-It has been helped by an intense social-media campaign of WhatsApp forwards urging Indians to watch if “if they are interested in the future”.
+It has been helped by an intense social-media campaign of WhatsApp forwards urging Indians to watch the film “if they are interested in the future”.
 It has also been powered by incentives from the ruling Bharatiya Janata Party: even as Prime Minister Narendra Modi and other senior leaders have endorsed the movie, several states ruled by the party have given The Kashmir Files tax exemptions – and offered government employees leave from work to watch the film.

 Several Opposition politicians have questioned the factual accuracy of the film and the communal tone of the discussion around it.
 They have pointed out that the Congress was not in power at the Centre when the Pandit exodus occurred and claimed that the governor of the state who facilitated the flight of the community had been approved by the BJP.